Home » Blog » Microsoft Teams Security (2025): How do you make collaboration secure?

 Teams Security: guest access

-Activate or deactivate the following options:
+Activate or deactivate the following options for guest users:

 • Allow or deny guest access in Teams overall (the default is set to “on”)